mikael-johnsson/the-flag-quiz/README.md

 The user get the chance (or obligation) to submit a username.
 The user can not start a game without one.
 The username will return later on in the game.

-They then have the chance to select difficulty; ease, moderate or hard.
+They then have the chance to select difficulty; easy, moderate or hard.

 When username and difficulty is chosen the only thing left is to click the big button to start the game.
 #### Game page
 The game is simple.
 A flag of a country in the world is displayed.
-Below it five option buttons with different countries are displayed.
-If the user choose correctly, they will get att green message congratulating them and the score will increment by one.
+Below it, five option buttons with different countries are displayed.
+If the user choose correctly, they will get a green message congratulating them and the score will increment by one.
 They will know it is their score since their username is next to it.

 If the wrong option is clicked, the message will appear red with information of what the correct answer should have been.